 Marshals.
-The two eligible juniors with the highest and second-highest cumulative GPA at midterm in the spring will be the head and second marshals for the Baccalaureate and Commencement services.
+The two eligible juniors with the highest and second-highest cumulative GPA at midterm in the spring will be the head and second marshals for the Commencement service.
 A student must have completed at least 60 hours at Mid-Atlantic Christian University and have a reasonable hope of graduating the following year to be eligible.
-Averages will be figured on all of the student's hours, both Mid-Atlantic Christian University and transfer, which are being counted toward graduation.

 Graduation honors.
 Academic honors for baccalaureate and associate graduates are based on a student's cumulative GPA as shown below.
-Averages will include all work that is counted toward graduation.

-Students who already have a baccalaureate degree and complete only the Family Life Education Certificate will not be eligible for graduation honors.
+Averages will include all MACU work that is counted toward graduation.
+Students who only a certificate program will not be eligible for graduation honors.